-As mentioned before, you must bring a lot of cash with you for visiting Uxmal.
-They do have an ATM on-site, but it’s best not to rely on that in case it’s not working.
+As mentioned before, you must carry a lot of cash to visit Uxmal.
+They have an ATM on-site, but it’s best not to rely on that in case it doesn’t work.

 How to Pass Time While Waiting for the Bus

-Inside the entrance gates of Uxmal there are snack shops, souvenir stores, and even a restaurant where you could have lunch.
+There are snack shops, souvenir stores, and even a restaurant where you could have lunch inside the entrance gates of Uxmal.

 You can also visit the Choco-Story Museum while you wait for your bus.
 This museum is located directly behind the bus stop and is open from 9:00 am – 7:30 pm.

 Finally, if the heat isn’t too much for you, you could take a walk down the road.
-There’s literally nothing man-made around except the occasional vehicle, but you’ll see tons of birds, butterflies, and iguanas.
+There’s little around except for the occasional vehicle, but you’ll see tons of birds, butterflies, and iguanas.

-I’m not talking about the kind of beautiful on the other side of the road, with a sturdy cement structure built with carefully placed holes to allow for optimal airflow.
+I’m not talking about the kind of beauty on the other side of the road, which has a bus stop made of a sturdy cement structure built with carefully placed holes to allow for optimal airflow.

 On the contrary, the bus stop you’ll wait at to take the bus from Uxmal back to Merida has three cement benches and a gigantic tree that serves as both a roof and shade.
 It certainly wouldn’t be a comfortable place to wait on a rainy day, but on the sunny day I visited, it was paradise.

-As if it couldn’t get better than a nature-friendly bus stop, it’s easy to find—it’s directly across the road from the bus stop you’ll have gotten off at when you arrived in Uxmal.
+As if it couldn’t get better than a nature-friendly bus stop, it’s easy to find.
+The bus stop is directly across the road from where you’ll have gotten off at when you arrived in Uxmal.

-My entertainment over the course of nearly four hours included seeing hundreds of butterflies, watching a woodpecker feed her babies in the branch above my head, and chatting with a solo world traveler Mexican woman.
+My entertainment over the course of nearly four hours included seeing hundreds of butterflies, watching a woodpecker feed her babies from the branch above my head, and chatting with a solo world-traveling Mexican woman.
 The time passed at lightning speed.

 Having the words of the ADO ticketing woman replaying in my head about how a bus from another company might pass by, I didn’t leave my spot except to buy a bottle of water from a nearby snack truck.

-The snack truck woman confirmed that the Sur bus should pass at 3:30 pm—the one and only bus, she said.
+The snack truck woman confirmed that the Sur bus should pass at 3:30 pm.
+And it would be the one and only bus, she said.

-And that proved to be true, with a 10 minute difference—it arrived at 3:20 pm instead of 3:30 pm.
+That proved to be true, with a 10-minute difference: It arrived at 3:20 pm instead of 3:30 pm.